uviclibraries/taguette/excel-analysis.md

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

-In addition, if you think you would find it helpful, here is a [step-by-step video tutorial for this activity](https://www.youtube.com/watch?v=GvqVeZPoEvs){:target="_blank"}.
+In addition, if you think you would find it helpful, here is a [step-by-step video tutorial for this activity](https://www.youtube.com/watch?v=GvqVeZPoEvs){:target="_blank"} as a suplement to the steps below.

 1. Log in to Taguette where you see your documents and select the **highlights** tab.
 2. Next click on the **See all highlight**s button to view summaries of all of the passages that you coded.